“Know thyself and thou shalt know all the mysteries of the gods and the Universe.”

 The Mind and Brain

 Most would think that the mind is part of the brain.
 But really, what is a mind?
 While the brain is a physical organ of the body that controls how we think and feel, the mind isn’t.
-The mind is neither a part of the brain nor the body.
-There is nothing in the body that can be identified as being our mind because our body and mind are two different entities and is not confined by the physical body.
+The mind flows through the subtle energetic system of the body.
+There is nothing in the body that can be identified as being our mind because our body and mind are two different entities and that the mind cannot be confined by the physical body.
 This was suggested by Daniel Siegel who mentioned that the brain plays an incredibly important role but our mind cannot be confined to what’s inside our skull, or even our body.
 If the mind is not confined to these physical organs, then what and where is it?
 It is said that the mind is a formless, shapeless thing that perceives and understands the world around us.
 It cannot be obstruct by physical objects in this physical world simply because the mind is formless and non-physical by nature.
 To quote Daniel Siegel’s exact definition of the mind, “it is the emergent self-organising process, both embodied and relational, that regulates energy and information flow within us, in between and among us.”

 There are 3 main parts of the head brain that is crucial for brain development.
 The reptilian brain is in control of our innate and automatic behaviour patterns which ensures our survival.
 The fight or flight response is a response that comes directly from the reptilian brain.
 It also controls the autonomic functions of the body such as breathing, beating of the heart, and regulation of body temperature.
 The limbic brain on the other hand is involved in the behavioural and emotional responses as well as the memory functions.
 The limbic brain is also responsible to higher mental functions and it is said that the limbic system is the reason why some physical things seem so pleasurable and why some illnesses such as high blood pressure, are caused by mental stress.
 Lastly, the cerebral cortex, the largest part of the brain, is the control powerhouse and the information-processing centre in the brain that is responsible for the sensation, perception, memory, association, thought, and voluntary physical action.